uzumstanley/AI-Powered-Image-Analysis-Studio/README.md

 ## Contribution

 Feel free to contribute by submitting issues or pull requests.
-If you have any suggestions or encounter any bugs, please open an issue on the [GitHub repository](https://github.com/your-repo-link).
+If you have any suggestions or encounter any bugs.

 ## License